Unit Study Supplement: Delaware Facts, U.S. 1st State

 You’ll also enjoy our collection of online Delaware learning games which will challenge your homeschoolers to test what they’ve learned via interactive play.
-This particular unit study can be used as part of your geography and/or history lessons, or just a neat supplement to your regular schedule.
-View relevant lessons per grade level for this unit study.
+As part of Time4Learning’s full series of United States unit study supplements, this particular state study can be used as part of your geography and/or history lessons, or just a neat supplement to your regular schedule.
+You can also download our list of PreK-12 interactive activities that align with your study of interesting facts about Delaware.
 Are you ready to learn more about this tiny state with a big history?
-Then let’s get this unit study started!
+Then let’s get started!

 Delaware Fast Facts